flyteorg/flyte/docs/concepts/flyte_console.rst

 Every execution has two views: Nodes and Graph.

 A node in the nodes view encapsulates an instance of a task, but it can also contain an entire subworkflow or trigger an external workflow.
-More about nodes can be found in :std:ref:`divedeep-nodes`.
+More about nodes can be found in :ref:`divedeep-nodes`.

 |